About J. W. Alvey Elementary

 Extracurricular and Enrichment Programs

-Alvey has several extracurricular programs for students, such as Battle of the Books, Challenge 24, Chess Club, Singing Sunrays, Technology Club, Runaways Sunrays, MOSAIC Club, and Robotics Club.
-There are opportunities for students to become Peer Mediators and Safety Patrols.
+Alvey has several extracurricular programs for students, such as Battle of the Books, Singing Sunrays, Technology Club, Runaways Sunrays, Minecraft Club, and Robotics Club.
+There are opportunities for fifth grade students to become Kindness Crew members and Safety Patrols.
 Alvey has an in-house Start Program for K-3 potentially gifted students and an in-house Signet Program for 4-5 gifted students.
-Once a month, Alvey holds a Quality Student Breakfast in which students are recognized for being good citizens.

 Opportunities for Parent and Community Involvement